Blaizzy/mlx-embeddings/docs/Installation.md

 * `/tmp` subdirectories because Homebrew gets upset.
 * `/sw` and `/opt/local` because build scripts get confused when Homebrew is there instead of Fink or MacPorts, respectively.

-However do yourself a favour and install to `/usr/local` on macOS Intel, `/opt/homebrew` on macOS ARM, and `/home/linuxbrew/.linuxbrew` on Linux.
+However do yourself a favour and use the installer to install to the default prefix.
 Some things may not build when installed elsewhere.
 One of the reasons Homebrew just works relative to the competition is **because** we recommend installing here. *Pick another prefix at your peril!*